ONSdigital/dp/training/culture-and-process/PR_REVIEW_AND_RESPONSE_GUIDANCE.md

 Its OK to push back if for example the effort outweighs the value, or the value has not been clearly explained.

-Ask for or Offer clarification, in a call if needs be.
+Ask for or offer clarification, in a call if needs be.

 Try to respond to each comment.